dssg/triage/docs/sources/dirtyduck/inspections.md

 will have only `0` and `1` as possible labels, but in the test matrices we will found `0`, `1` and `NULL`.

+!!! warning "I want to learn more about this…"
-In the section regarding to *Early Warning Systems* we will learn how to incorporate *all* the facilities of the cohort in the train matrices.
+    In the section regarding to [*Early Warning Systems*](eis.md) we will learn how to incorporate *all* the facilities of the cohort in the train matrices.

-We just want to include **active** facilities[^5] in our matrices, so we tell `triage` to take that in account:
+We just want to include **active** facilities in our matrices, so we tell `triage` to take that in account:

 ```yaml